jasonmpittman/research-ideas/research-ideas-2017.md

 What simple rules do individual bacterium follow when avoiding (evading) threats such as bacteriophages?

+How do simple multicellular organisms detect duplicated chemical signals?

+What is the maximum information threshold present in single cell organism chemical communication pathways?

+What are the performance differences between digital communication pathways (e.g. copper, fiber optic, etc.) and biological signal transduction?

 #### Week 4
 What are the characteristics of a competent research mentor?